A grandson of Mayo

 He was the top fella at the Bank of England from 2008 to 2013.

-At the time of the Brexit vote, he warned of the consequences of leaving.
+At the time of the Brexit vote, he warned of the economic consequences of leaving the EU.

 Thankfully, the Brits paid no attention to him!